SkylineCommunications/dataminer-docs/develop/devguide/Connector/LogicQActions.md

 A C# QAction is compiled and loaded when it needs to run for the first time (unless the precompile option is used).

-By default, the result is a DLL with the following name: [protocolName].[protocolVersion].QAction.[QActionID].dll, e.g. "Newtec CD6000.1.0.0.1.QAction.1.dll".
+By default, the result is a DLL with the following name: `[protocolName].[protocolVersion].QAction.[QActionID].dll`, e.g. `Newtec CD6000.1.0.0.1.QAction.1.dll`.
-For more information on how a custom name can be used, see dllName=name.
+For more information on how a custom name can be used, see [dllName=name](xref:Protocol.Protocol.QActions.QAction-options#dllnamenamedll).

-The QAction DLLs are stored in the directory C:\Skyline DataMiner\ProtocolScripts.
+The QAction DLLs are stored in the directory `:\Skyline DataMiner\ProtocolScripts`.

 > [!NOTE]
 > From DataMiner 9.6.11 (RN 23095) onwards, DataMiner uses the .NET Compiler Platform (version 2.9) to compile QActions, allowing the use of C# syntax up to and including version 7.3.
+> DataMiner detects the most recent version of the .NET Framework that is installed and uses this version in the SLScripting process.
+The compiled QActions will then target this version of the .NET Framework.

 ### Preprocessor directives